AdamAntoshin/SAP-1.5/Documentation/work_log.md

 I've decided that in addition to the work log I wrote on Google Docs in Hebrew until now (and which was required by the project guidelines), I'll create a public GitHub repository where I'll document my progress in English (starting now at least).
 This is my first serious repository so it's going to take a while until I learn the ropes.

+I uploaded all the schematics, programs and other files regarding the project and will upload images of the circuits in the future.

 My progress until now:
 * Schematics for the entire project